 Amanda Quintana is a global environmental health professional with over seven years of experience in international health and development, program management, and implementation.
 Currently, Amanda is pursuing her Ph.D. in climate resilient health systems at the London School of Hygiene and Tropical Medicine (LSHTM), where she looks at the implementation of climate adaptation policy for health in South Africa.
 She has experience supporting international agencies, government partners, civil society, and country decision-makers around the world on global health activities and climate and health research priorities.

 Quintana works at the intersection of climate and health, supporting the integration of climate change into health programs, climate and health strategy development, and broader stakeholder engagement in the intersecting area.
-To date, she has worked with projects—such as the U.S. Agency for International Development’s (USAID) Abt-led Local Health Systems Strengthening project in Colombia—to integrate climate change considerations into project activities.
+To date, she has worked with projects—such as the U.S. Agency for International Development’s (USAID) Abt-led Local Health Systems Sustainability Project in Colombia—to integrate climate change considerations into project activities.

 Quintana previously worked for the USAID Global Health Bureau, supporting the delivery of maternal and child health and immunization interventions.
 There, she supported and led procurements of global health awards, managed polio and immunization projects and activities, and led and conducted environmental compliance and climate risk management for the Maternal Child Health and Nutrition Office.